espressif/esp-idf/docs/en/api-reference/storage/spi_flash.rst

 .. attention::

-   The SPI0/1 bus is shared between the instruction & data cache (for firmware execution) and the SPI1 peripheral (controlled by the drivers including this SPI Flash driver).
+   The SPI0/1 bus is shared between the instruction & data cache (for firmware execution) and the SPI1 peripheral (controlled by the drivers including this SPI flash driver).
 Hence, calling SPI Flash API on SPI1 bus (including the main flash) will cause significant influence to the whole system.
 See :doc:`spi_flash_concurrency` for more details.

 .. _flash-partition-apis: